The btree_gin extension

 Combine GIN and B-tree indexing capabilities for efficient multi-column queries in Postgres

-The btree_gin extension for Postgres provides a specialized set of GIN operator classes that allow common, "B-tree-like" data types to be included in GIN indexes.
-This is particularly useful for scenarios where you need to create multicolumn GIN indexes that combine complex data types (like arrays or JSONB) with simpler types such as integers, timestamps, or text.
-Ultimately, btree_gin helps you leverage the power of GIN for a broader range of indexing needs, optimizing queries across diverse data structures.
+The `btree_gin` extension for Postgres provides a specialized set of **GIN operator classes** that allow common, "B-tree-like" data types to be included in **GIN indexes**.
+Use it when you need **multicolumn GIN indexes** that combine complex data types (like arrays or JSONB) with simpler types such as integers, timestamps, or text.
+Ultimately, `btree_gin` extends GIN to a broader range of indexing needs, optimizing queries across diverse data structures.

 CREATE EXTENSION IF NOT EXISTS btree_gin;